 I'll walk you through nearly all the underground stages that Portland offers, along with ways to contact the bookers.
 All the music stages below are roughly in the 50-200 attendee capacity range, and most cater to a 21+ crowd, unless otherwise mentioned.
 I’ve played at a handful of them.

-Established in 2005, Blue is an intimate nightclub right in the heart of downtown, on Congress St. This venue is great if you are trying to pack a small room.
+Established in 2005, BPM (Blue Portland Maine) is an intimate nightclub right in the heart of downtown, on Congress St. This venue is great if you are trying to pack a small room.
 Blue is open to all genres and routinely hosts jazz, rock, salsa, and singer-songwriters for open mic nights.
 The venue is under new(ish) management, and they are very friendly and easy to work with.
 They don't seem to book too far out.
 The stage has a simple PA with monitors and an overall good sound.
 There is usually a TV in the back playing Airplane! on VHS.
 And don’t call me Shirley.

 Booking: booking@blueportlandmaine.com